Verifying New York State Residency

 You must submit one item from "a" through "d":

 a.
 Lease, deed or rent registration form (used for rent stabilized apartments) signed by the landlord, which is either a public or private agency, and the student or parent of the student with the same surname (Dates must cover the year in question).
+Students not having a lease in their own name, may have the leaseholder fill out the ALTERNATE LEASE STATEMENT and have it notarized.

 b.
 Copies of the most recent complete Federal (1040) or New York State (IT-201) tax returns with the preprinted address label and the corresponding W-2 form.